projectsveltos/sveltos/docs/deployment_order/progressive_rollout.md

     ```

 In this flow, Sveltos will deploy the Job defined in the validation-job-staging ConfigMap after the 5-minute delay.
 The promotion will not move to the next stage until the validation-job-stage-staging runs and reports successful completion (i.e., the Job finishes without failure).

-!!!note
-    Test the **progressive rollout** capabilities with up to **two** `ClusterPromotion` instances for free.
-Need more than two clusters?
-Contact us at `support@projectsveltos.io` to explore license options based on your needs!

 For more information about the `Automatic` and `Manual` promotion and available fields, have a look at the [ClusterPromotion Types](https://github.com/projectsveltos/addon-controller/blob/main/api/v1beta1/clusterpromotion_types.go).